pujaltedavid/lucky-cat/README.md

 - spanish
 - catalan

+The user can select the language that is going to use on their translation.
+This way, the selected language model is used, producing a more optimal translation result (shorter cat translation, see [Algorithm section](#about-the-algorithm)).

 There are more to come in the future.
 For each language, a dataset of most frequent words is needed and the current languages contain about 65500 words each.

 # Some technical aspects